Table of Contents

 Why are sports and recreational activities important for children with sensory differences?

 It is important for children, adults and seniors alike to engage in different sport and recreational activities.
 This is especially true for children with sensory differences or disorders.
 Participating in sports and recreational activities helps to build physical skills.
 Furthermore, it also affords children the opportunity to build other skills, like problem-solving and social skills.
 Research by Sefen et al., (2020), “Beneficial Use and Potential Effectiveness of Physical Activity in Managing Autism Spectrum Disorder” found that participating in physical activity helps to improve emotional regulation in neurodiverse children.
-Moreover, for children with sensory differences, sensory-rich environments that are busy, noisy and bright are a barrier (Sefen et al., 2020) 1.
 All the more reason to make your sport or recreation center sensory-friendly.

 Additionally, many centers have different equipment and toys that children can play with.
 Exposure to different types of equipment and toys increases children’s physical capabilities, motivation and self-confidence.
 Ultimately, this helps healthy childhood development.